 New Mexico’s Higher Education Department offers free HSE vouchers (both for the GED and HiSET) to qualifying students.
 You can check out the NM higher education department’s website (Free HSE Testing Vouchers) or contact Central New Mexico Community College for more information.

 GED Cost – In New Mexico, the GED exam costs $20 per subtest or $80 for the entire battery.
-Per subtest, the first 2 retakes are offered for free.
+Per subtest, the first 2 retakes are offered for free if taken at a test center.
 If students fail two retakes, they’ll have to wait for a 60-day period, after which the process repeats.
-GED students are given 3 years to complete the entire GED exam.
-Thereafter, their scores will expire and are void.
+New Mexico GED students were given 3 years to complete the entire GED exam, but this has now changed, and scores will keep their validity.
 Check here to learn all about GED requirements, prep class locations, and test center sites in New Mexico.

-HiSET Cost – The cost of HiSET testing is $10.75 per individual subtest or $53.75 for the entire HiSET exam.
+HiSET Cost – HiSET testing costs $10.75 per individual subtest or $53.75 for the entire HiSET exam.
 There are 2 free retakes per subtest, and per subtest, students can only test three times within a 12-month period.
-Also on the HiSET, students have maximally 3 years to complete the entire HiSET exam.
-Thereafter, their scores will expire and are void.

 - To register for the GED exam, go to the website GED.com and set up your account on the portal MyGED.